A lively community and home to biomaking projects for MIT engineers of all interests and levels of experience.

 Follow us on social media!

 Current Classes Unfortunately we are not holding any classes at the moment.
-Instead, please check out our virtual seminars related to Covid-19.
+Instead, please check out our virtual seminars related to Covid-19 and Equity and Social Action in Biomaking.
 Previous Classes The MIT BioMaker Group holds student workshops every IAP.
-From working in a lab for the first time to creating your own project, our workshops are open to all students interested […]
+From working in a lab for the first time to creating your own project, our […]

 Honey Microneedles This project is started by Dr. Galit Frydman at the Center for Biomedical Engineering and was brought in as a community project for the BioMaker Space.
 Because of the beneficial nature of Manuka honey in being a bactericidal and soothing agent for wounds, we are working on perfecting the production of microneedles with […]